stojiljkovicmarko/cool-css-animations/src/buttons/social-media-btns/README.txt

     - import { FontAwesomeIcon } from "@fortawesome/react-fontawesome";

 4. Import icons you want to use from which packet.
 Take care of the name of the icons.
-THere is difference between faFacebook and faFacebookF, or faLinkedinIn.
+    There is difference between faFacebook and faFacebookF, or faLinkedinIn.
+    (https://fontawesome.com/search?q=linkedin&s=solid%2Cbrands - see here for linkedin)
     When you search for the icon you will see the correct suffix.
     - import {
         faFacebookF,
         faTwitter,